Artificial Intelligence

 Neutral

-Passed the Assembly on June 2.
-June 23 hearing in the Senate Business, Professions and Economic Development Committee.
-To be heard in the Senate Judiciary Committee.
+Passed the Senate Business, Professions and Economic Development Committee on June 23.
+July 15 hearing in the Senate Judiciary Committee.

 AB 489 would prohibit using a term, letter, or phrase in an artificial intelligence (AI) or generative AI system that indicates or implies the care or advice AI offers is being provided by a licensed person.